-Review Arithmetic Prerequisite: None.
+001 Arithmetic Prerequisite: None.

-Review of the fundamental operations involving whole numbers, fractions, decimals, ratios, proportions and percents, with a simple introduction tu the set of integers and basic algebra.
+Study of the fundamental operations involving whole numbers, fractions, decimals, ratios, proportions and percents.
 Not applicable for credit toward associate degree.

-052 Review Arithmetic and Introduction to 3 Units
+052 Review Arithmetic and Introduction to 3 Units Algebra

-Review of arithmetic, including fractions, decimals, percentages, ratios, signed numbers, radicals, and exponents.
-Introduction to simple algebra.
-Calculation of areas and volumes and other normal dimensions needed by members of our society.
+Review of fractions, decimals, ratio and proportions, percent, and an introduction to algebra.
 Not applicable for credit toward associate degree.